pinecoders/pinecoders.github.io/techniques/dsp/README.md

     (s/30269 - .5)*2
 ```

-where `seed` is a user defined number.
+where `seed` is a user-defined number.
 This generator is the classical linear congruential generator with no increment.
-In the case where we want normally distributed white noise we simply need to sum various white noise signal with an uniform distribution, that is:
+In the case where we want normally-distributed white noise, we simply need to sum various white noise signals with a uniform distribution, that is:

 ```
 normal = lcg(1) + lcg(2) + lcg(3) + ...